 In your final year, depending on your specialization, you will assume either the Sound Designer/Composer or Sound System Designer role for a production, managing all that is required of the position and working closely with others in the department to execute your design.
 View the final sound system specs for a student-run production.

-Our Sound Design program has close relationships with sound equipment manufacturers, and both Broadway and regional sound designers conduct specialized workshops that are available to students during a two-week period every year.
+Our Sound Design program has close relationships with sound equipment manufacturers, and both Broadway and regional sound designers conduct specialized sound design workshops that are available to students during a two-week period every year.
 Not only will these classes further your sound design understanding and technical skills, but the relationships made with these guest lecturers can be instrumental in career choices upon graduation.